Skip to content

 Is It Hard to Get Into American International College?
 Acceptance Rate & Requirements

-As a private institution in Springfield, Massachusetts, American International College keeps admissions accessible, extending offers to roughly 100% of those who apply.
-The school reports a graduation rate of roughly 44%.
+As a private institution in Springfield, Massachusetts, American International College admits most of the students who apply; the acceptance rate is roughly 100%.
+The graduation rate is roughly 44%.

 Can I Afford It?